-Unless otherwise directed in the proxy, each of the persons named in the attached proxy will vote such proxy for the election of the three nominees listed below as Class III directors.
+Unless otherwise directed in the proxy, each of the persons named in the attached proxy will vote such proxy for the election of the three nominees listed below as Class II directors.
 If any nominee at the time of election is unavailable to serve, it is intended that each of the persons named in the proxy will vote for an alternative nominee who will be nominated by the Board.
 Alternatively, the Board may reduce the size of the Board and the number of nominees.
 Proxies may be voted only for the nominees named or such alternates.
-We do not currently anticipate that any nominee for directors will be unable to serve as a director.
+We do not currently anticipate that any nominee for directors will be unable to serve as a director if elected.

-The Board of Directors recommends that stockholders vote "FOR" approval of the election of the nominees listed below to serve as Class III directors until 2024 and until their respective successors have been duly elected and qualified.
+The Board of Directors recommends that stockholders vote "FOR" approval of the election of the nominees listed below to serve as Class II directors until 2026 and until their respective successors have been duly elected and qualified.

 Under our Bylaws, the affirmative vote of a plurality of votes present in person or represented by proxy at the Annual Meeting and entitled to vote for the election of directors, if a quorum is present, is sufficient to elect a director.
-Proxies marked "withhold authority" will be counted for the purpose of determining the presence of a quorum but will have no effect on the result of the vote.
-A broker non-vote will have no effect on the result of the vote.
+Proxies marked "withhold authority," abstentions and broker non-votes will be counted for the purpose of determining the presence of a quorum but will have no effect on the result of the vote.